rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-40.md

 Spiral is a library for
-_private information retrieval via fully homomorphic encryption composation_, or "PIE via FHE composition", described in 2021 in ["Spiral: Fast, High-Rate Single-Server PIR via FHE Composition"](https://eprint.iacr.org/2022/368.pdf).
+_private information retrieval via fully homomorphic encryption composation_, or "PIR via FHE composition", described in 2021 in ["Spiral: Fast, High-Rate Single-Server PIR via FHE Composition"](https://eprint.iacr.org/2022/368.pdf).
 It allows an untrusted server to perform database queries without revealing which data is being requested.